 The ongoing surveys not only provides insight into the crisis' impacts but has enabled the development of plausible and alternative scenarios of what might happen.
-Organisations, governments, innovators and experts have already begun to use these scenarios to stress test exist strategies and to explore and navigate how we can emerge from the COVID-19 shock as a more resilient society and continue to accelerate a successful global energy transition.
+Organisations, governments, innovators and experts have already begun to use these scenarios to stress test and design post-pandemic strategies and to explore and navigate how we can emerge from the COVID-19 shock as a more resilient society and continue to accelerate a successful global energy transition.

 - Sluggish global economy and increased inequalities within and between countries

 - Oil supply glut and oversupply of gas, weaker oil and gas prices

 - Stepped up climate change momentum in response to rising energy-related emissions

 The Council has run a series of agile surveys of our worldwide network on the impacts, actions and shifting expectations of the global health emergency for the energy industry.
 Some highlights indicate:

 - Three key impacts – drop in demand, weak cashflow, shift to digital ways of working

 - Increasing expectations of a new normal, but not for 12-18 months after peak crisis

 - Opinions on the outlook for the climate change agenda are split three ways: derail, delay, and redesign (leading to more ambitious, behaviour-centric policies)

 The experience and impacts of the crisis are highly uneven in timing (peak impact) and on regions, national economies, energy sectors and segments of society.
 Our surveys indicate that energy firms are adopting a three-step model – respond, rebuild, recreate – to manage the crisis.